 The prices vary from trip to trip and each boat trip needs to be booked beforehand.
 It's possible to get a cold meal, a piece of pie, or a pancake on board, but you need to order those ahead of time as well.
 Groups who rent an entire boat, have a wider range of snacks to choose from.

 While it is allowed to bring your own snacks, drinks need to be bought from the bar on board.
-You can find the price list here.
-It's in Dutch but easy to understand.

 All available boat trips as well as other practical information can be found on the Rivertours website.
 This link goes to the Dutch version of the website because the information on the English site is very limited.
 You can use Google translate to get all the information from the Dutch website in English.